PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The absolute-final fourth call and all earlier occurrences remain unchanged.
 The staged counter is observation-only, and no tensor-count proxy is required because pruning remains positive-only.

+The preceding late-binary recovery is already a complete evidence boundary.
+Its aggregate excludes non-mutating iteration metrics, exposes nine fixed mutation counters plus clamped net tensor reduction, and its production guard reconciles on any positive field.
+A structural contract connects that guarded branch directly to the staged terminal post-bias result, so no duplicate summary or counter is needed between them.